 While there's lots of excitement on the horizon, including the return of nighttime spectaculars (yes, fireworks!), EPCOT International Food & Wine Festival, Disney Boo Bash, Disney Very Merriest and Walt Disney World's 50th Anniversary Celebration, it's important to note that there are still changes in place around the resort that you should be aware of before your trip.
 Here are the key things you need to know!

-19 Key Things to Keep in Mind If You're Visiting Disney World in 2021
+18 Key Things to Keep in Mind If You're Visiting Disney World in 2021

-Fireworks, parades, nighttime spectaculars and other mass shows that typically draw big crowds are not hoppening right now.
-While a handful of character dining experiences are available, including Chef Mickey's and Hollywood & Vine, typical character meet-and-greets are not taking place.
-Instead, the parks have debuted character cavalcades that run sporadically throughout the day, as well as pop-up greetings.
+Parades and other mass shows that typically draw big crowds are not hoppening right now.
+While character dining experiences are continuing to reopen, including Chef Mickey's, Hollywood & Vine and Tusker House, typical character meet-and-greets are not taking place.
+Instead, the parks have debuted character cavalcades that run at select times throughout the day, as well as pop-up greetings.
 While things are different, we’ve found them to be no less magical.
 While we’re physically distant, Disney has mastered character interactions not being socially distant.
-Disney has tested fireworks shows at EPCOT and Magic Kingdom after the parks have closed, so hopfully that points to these frog favorite forms of nighttime entertainment returning at some point in 2021.
-Likewise, "Festival of the Lion King" has returned to Disney's Animal Kingdom!
+Likewise, a modified "Celebration of Festival of the Lion King" has returned to Disney's Animal Kingdom!
 In August, "Beauty and the Beast — Live on Stage" will return Aug.
 15 at Hollywood Studios, along with Monsters, Inc. Laugh Floor Aug.
 8 at Magic Kingdom and Turtle Talk with Crush Aug.
 21 at EPCOT.

 4. More and more restaurants are reopening, but they're still operating at lower capacity.